123456789_123456789_123456789_123456789_123456789_

 Rails wraps all executions (such as HTTP requests, jobs, and rails runner invocations) in the error reporter, so any unhandled errors raised in your app will automatically be reported to your error-reporting service via their subscribers.

-Using the Rails' error reporter is not required.
-All other means of capturing errors still work.
+NOTE: Using the Rails error reporter is optional, as other means of capturing errors still work.

 Subscribing to the Reporter

-To use the error reporter, you need a subscriber.
-A subscriber is any object with a report method.
+To use the error reporter with an external service, you need a subscriber.
+A subscriber can be any Ruby object with a report method.
 When an error occurs in your application or is manually reported, the Rails error reporter will call this method with the error object and some options.

-Some error-reporting libraries, such as Sentry's and Honeybadger's, automatically register a subscriber for you.
-Consult your provider's documentation for more details.
+NOTE: Some error-reporting libraries, such as Sentry's and Honeybadger's, automatically register a subscriber for you.

 You may also create a custom subscriber.
 For example: